Blog

 • Difficulty in making trade-offs: Decisions between two outcomes that each have pros and cons

-• Procrastination and other avoidance behaviors
+• Procrastination, indecision, and other avoidance behaviors

-Decision fatigue can lead to making impulsive decisions or reduced self-control.
+It can lead to making impulsive decisions or reduced self-control.
 When you lack the brainpower to think through the different outcomes, you’re more likely to choose something arbitrarily, or choose a default option (the path of least resistance) — like ordering takeout instead of deciding what to cook.

 Instead of making a snap decision, decision fatigue can also lead to procrastination as a way of decision avoidance.